dmproger/string_reverser/README.md

 # Smoke

-I think, there are two cool and compact solutions for that (see `lib` folder)
+I think, there are two cool and compact solutions for that (see `lib` folder).

 ```ruby
 module StringReverser